-In 2004 the 10 neonatal intensive care units in NSW and ACT were situated at the following perinatal centres: John Hunter Children's Hospital (Newcastle), Liverpool Health Service, Nepean Hospital, Royal Hospital for Women, Royal North Shore Hospital, Royal Prince Alfred Mothers and Babies Hospital, The Canberra Hospital (Canberra),

-Westmead Hospital, and at the 2 paediatric hospitals: Sydney Children's Hospital and The Children's Hospital at Westmead.
-The 4 level 4 neonatal nurseries that joined NICUS in 2002 were situated at Blacktown Hospital, Gosford Hospital, St George Hospital and Wollongong Hospital.
+In 2006 the ten neonatal intensive care units in NSW and ACT were situated at the following perinatal centres: John Hunter Children's Hospital-Newcastle, Liverpool Health Service, Nepean Hospital, Royal Hospital for Women, Royal North Shore Hospital, Royal Prince Alfred Hospital, The Canberra Hospital-Canberra, Westmead Hospital, and at the two paediatric hospitals: Sydney Children's Hospital and The Children's Hospital at Westmead.
+The four level five neonatal nurseries that joined NICUS between 2002 and 2005 were situated at Blacktown Hospital, Campbelltown Hospital, Gosford Hospital, St George Hospital and Wollongong Hospital.
+Unfortunately St George Hospital has been unable to provide data since 2004.

-The neonatal, maternal and perinatal data that comprise the NICUS Data Collection are collected and collated within each neonatal intensive care unit and level 4 nursery by a designated Clinical Audit Officer.
+The neonatal, maternal and perinatal data which comprise the NICUS Data Collection are collected and collated within each neonatal intensive care unit and level five nursery by a designated Clinical Audit Officer.
 The data are compiled into a central database located at the NSW Centre for Perinatal Health Services Research.

-The Neonatal Intensive Care Units' Follow up Data Collection
+The Neonatal Intensive Care Units' Follow-up Data Collection

-The Neonatal Intensive Care Units' Follow up Data Collection is a statewide audit at 2-3 years of age, corrected for prematurity of infants born 22 to 28 weeks gestation and admitted to a neonatal intensive care unit in NSW and the ACT.
+The Neonatal Intensive Care Units' Follow-up Data Collection is a state-wide audit at 2-3 years of age, corrected for prematurity of infants born 22 to 28 weeks gestation and admitted to a neonatal intensive care unit in NSW and the ACT.

-All surviving infants were assessed by a developmental assessment team at the following perinatal centres: John Hunter Children's Hospital (Newcastle), Liverpool Health Service, Nepean Hospital, Royal Hospital for Women, Royal North Shore Hospital, Royal Prince Alfred Mothers and Babies Hospital, The Canberra Hospital (Canberra) or Westmead Hospital or at one of the 2 paediatric hospitals: The Children's Hospital at Westmead, and the Sydney Children's Hospital.
+All surviving infants were assessed by a developmental assessment team at the following perinatal centres: John Hunter Children's Hospital (Newcastle), Liverpool Health Service, Nepean Hospital, Royal Hospital for Women, Royal North Shore Hospital, Royal Prince Alfred Hospital, The Canberra Hospital (Canberra), Westmead Hospital or at one of the two paediatric hospitals: The Children's Hospital at Westmead, and the Sydney Children's Hospital.

-The follow up data that comprise the NICUS Follow up Data Collection are collected and collated within each of the above hospitals by a designated member of the developmental assessment team.
+The follow up data that comprise the NICUS Follow-up Data Collection are collected and collated within each of the above hospitals by a designated member of the developmental assessment team.
 The data are compiled into a central database located at the NSW Centre for Perinatal Health Services Research.